Streetcars in Washington, D.C.: Capital Transit Company

 In 1946 in a decision by the United States Supreme Court in North American Co. v.
 Securities and Exchange Commission, the Supreme Court upheld the Public Utility Holding Company Act of 1935 and forced North American, because it also owned the Potomac Electric Power Co., to sell its shares of Capital Transit.

-Buyers were hard to come by, but on September 12, 1949, Louis Wolfson and his three brothers purchased from North American 46.5% of the company's stock for $20 per share and the WR&E was dissolved.
+Buyers were hard to come by, but on September 12, 1949, Louis Wolfson and his three brothers purchased from North American 46.5% of the company's stock for $20 per share and the WREC was dissolved.
 For $2.2 million they bought a company with $7 million in cash.

-The Wolfsons began paying themselves huge dividends until, in 1955, the war chest was down to $2.7 million.
+The Wolfsons began paying themselves huge dividends until, in 1955, the company's bank account was down to $2.7 million.
 During the same period, transit trips dropped by 40,000 trips per day and automobile ownership doubled.

-On December 29, 1954, Capital Transit lost one of its last freight customers when the East Washington Railway took over the delivery of coal from the B&O to the PEPCO power plant at Benning.
-Previously this had been done using Capital Transit's steeple-cab electric locomotives operating over a remnant of the Benning car line.
+Capital Transit lost one of its last freight customers in 1954 when the East Washington Railway took over the delivery of coal from the B&O to the PEPCO power plant at Benning.
+This had been done using Capital Transit's steeple-cab electric locomotives operating over a remnant of the Benning car line.

 D.C.
 Transit

-In January 1955 the Capital Transit Company, then consisting of 750 buses and 450 streetcars, sought permission for a fare increase, but was denied.
-So that spring, when employees asked for a raise, there was no money available and the company refused to increase pay.
+In January 1955, the Capital Transit Company, which then operated 750 buses and 450 streetcars, unsuccessfully sought permission to increase fares.
+That spring, employees asked for a raise and the company refused.

 Frustrated, employees went on strike on July 1, 1955.
 The strike, only the third in D.C. history and the first since a three-day strike in 1945, lasted for seven weeks.
 Commuters were forced to hitch rides and walk in the brutal summer heat.
+Frustrated with the strike, Congress passed a bill to revoke the CTC's franchise and its charter on August 3, 1955.
+With the strike still unsettled, Eisenhower signed the bill on August 15, 1955.

+In late 1955, Capital Transit decided to abandon the tracks across the Key Bridge to the Rosslyn Station rather than pay the much higher cost to rebuild them with the bridge.
+On August 26, the last streetcar ran across the bridge, ending the operation of streetcars in Virginia.